 I’m not a big social media person, so I’m still trying to figure out what exactly an influencer is.
-How does one get to be an influencer?
+How does one get to be an influencer, and in particular, a mental health influencer?
 Why does anyone come to care what a given influencer thinks or likes?
 How much just comes down to dollars and cents?
-There’s a lot that I just don’t get, and I rambled a bit about the online world in a recent post.
+There’s a lot that I just don’t get.

 For the sake of this post, I want to focus on mental health influencers.
 I don’t know what a mental health influencer is any more than an influencer in general, but at least I can take a bit more of a guess.
 In the realm of mental health blogging or other online presence, there does at least seem to be a fairly consistent purpose: to raise awareness and challenge stigma.
 I think that’s a key difference between a mental health influencer and someone who has millions of people following their dumbass videos of them doing dumbass things on Youtube.